 Leveraging our expertise in mechanotransduction, we have investigated the role of genetic variants identified through Coronary Artery Disease (CAD) GWAS (in a collaborative study with the Channon and Watkins labs).
 One of these is the junctional protein encoded by the gene JCAD, which we showed is crucial for the endothelial flow response.
 Ongoing work investigates the role of JCAD in mechanotransduction and mechanosensing using our force and shear stress systems.

 Cellular Communication in the Heart

-Heart disease is a major cause of morbidity and mortality in developed countries.
-One of the most common characterisitc of heart patients is the inability of the heart muscle cells (cardiomyocytes) to contract properly.
-Mutations in the mechanotransduction apparatus that regulates cardiomyocyte contractility have long been assumed to be the principal driver of heart disease, however, our laboratory has obtained new evidence for a paradigm shift, requiring us to rethink mechanisms that govern heart disease.
+A common characteristic of heart patients is the inability of the heart muscle cells (cardiomyocytes) to contract properly.
+Although contractility defects are normally associated with mutations in the mechanotransduction apparatus of cardiomyocytes, our laboratory has obtained new evidence for a paradigm shift, requiring us to rethink the causative mechanisms that govern heart disease.
 We have recent evidence that point at the importance of cellular communication between endothelial cells and cardiomyocytes in the heart both during normal embryonic development and in heart disease.

 The focus of this project is to identify novel pathways that regulate intercellular communication in the heart and, ultimately, cardiac function.
 We plan to use a multidisciplinary approach which integrates genetic mouse models, state-of-the-art imaging, RNA seq and metabolomics, co-culture models and in vitro studies of haemodynamics.